 But that’s not my whole story.
 There’s also love and beauty and forgiveness there, and I didn’t expect to find any of those things.

-Before I started writing this book, I knew that I’d been stalked.
-I knew that my life had been threatened.
-I knew that I’d had to leave my life behind and start over.
+Before I started writing this book, I knew I’d been stalked.
+I knew my life had been threatened.
+I knew I’d had to leave my life behind and start over.
 That was my story.

 Now, I know it’s not just my story.
 It’s our story.
 I don’t just mean my family either.
 It’s a story that everyone who was involved shares.
 It’s the church Elder’s story.
 It’s the police officer’s story.
 It’s my friends’ story.
 Yeah, the things I’m writing about happened to me, but I wasn’t living on some desert island at the time (though, that probably would have made it harder to stalk me).